fzhangcode/fzhang/content/post/2019-01-01_keystone_single_cell.md

 It was great to explore Breckenridge at Colorado - the best ski place!
-Glad to meet the single-cell folks and presented my work of using single-cell trascriptomics and mass cytometry to identify pathogenic cell states in rheumatoid arhtiritis [oral talk](http://www.keystonesymposia.org/19L1)
+Glad to meet the single-cell folks and presented my work of using single-cell trascriptomics and mass cytometry to identify pathogenic cell states in rheumatoid arhtiritis.

+Here is the [agenda](http://www.keystonesymposia.org/19L1) for more exciting talks!